flexion/qpp-design-exercise/README.md

    Permission to manage the practice has been granted and is visible.
    ```

-1. **The team estimates the value-flow rate relative to other user stories.** Two components are inputs to value-flow rate; relative cost of delay (estimated by business) and relative duration (estimated by Scrum team).
+1. **The team estimates the value-flow rate relative to other user stories.** Two components are inputs to value-flow rate: relative cost of delay (estimated by business) and relative duration (estimated by Scrum team).

 ### 3. Plan the Sprint.